dinvincible98/dinvincible98.github.io/_posts/2021-03-14-Autonomous_Jackal_Explorer.markdown

 description13: Demo
 image5: https://user-images.githubusercontent.com/70287453/111059811-eb556800-845d-11eb-906a-2048baa3e898.gif
 sub13: Future Work
 description14: 1.
 Add a boundary feature to the automapping so I can specify an area for the robot to explore instead of trying to map the whole environment(Not realistic if given a very large environment).<br>2.
 Implement lidar - camera fusion so the detected objects can be shown in the map and use GPU for handling object detection task.<br>3.
-Estimate the distance between the camera and objects using the depth information from the realsense camera.
+Estimate the distance between the camera and objects using the depth information from the realsense camera.<br>For more information, please visit my github page below.
 ---